tom-seddon/beeblink/docs/fs.md

 Activate BLFS.

-These commands handle the case where there is no DFS installed, for compatibility with (the large amount of) software that does a `*DISC` at some point.
+These commands handle the case where there is no DFS installed, for compatibility with software that does a `*DISC` at some point.

 (If you have a DFS installed, you can still have BLFS handle `*DISC`, if you prefer.
 See the `BLCONFIG options` section.)